A Beginner's Guide to Understanding Protected Trees

-Trees play an essential contribution to our ecosystem as they provide shade, clean air and aesthetic value our surroundings.
-However, not all trees are equal and some carry extra protection status, which makes it illegal to do any activity without authorization.
-If you’re considering having a tree removed it is essential to know the protection status of the tree in question and the steps you need to take to ensure compliance with the law.
-This article we’ll walk you through the steps to determine if trees are protected and what you will need be doing to make sure that you comply with the law.
+Trees play an essential role in our environment, providing shade, clean air, and aesthetic value to our surroundings.
+However, not all trees are equal and some carry an additional status of protection, making it illegal to carry out any work without permission.
+If you are considering having a tree removed, it’s essential to understand the protection status of the tree you’re considering and the steps you have to take to ensure compliance with the laws.
+This article we will help you understand the process of discovering whether the tree is safe and exactly what steps you will need be doing to make sure that you are following the law.

-A protected tree is one that has been subjected to certain legal controls and it is unlawful to work on a protected tree without obtaining the necessary permissions.
-There are two types of protection that trees could be protected by - statutory protection and preservation orders.
+A protected tree is one that has been subjected to certain legal controls It is illegal to carry out work on a protected tree without having the appropriate permissions.
+There are two types of protection that trees may have - preservation orders and protection orders.

-Under the law, trees are protected by the law, and they are subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to safeguard trees of significant value to the public and to ensure that they do not get damaged or destroyed.
+Under statutory protection trees are protected by law and are subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant value to the public and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
-Trees with preservation orders are considered to be of exceptional worth and are therefore protected from any work, including the felling.
+Preservation orders are like TPOs in that they are put in place by the Secretary of State for the Environment.
+Trees with preservation orders are considered to have an exceptional value and are shielded from all work, which includes cutting down.

-To determine whether the tree is protected, you need to determine if the tree is under a TPO or preservation orders.
-This can be done by contacting your municipal authority, and asking them to search their records.
+To determine if a tree is protected, you must to check if it is subject to the protection of a TPO or preservation orders.
+This can be done by contacting the local authority and asking them to check their archives.

 TPO search

-To find the TPO, you can contact your local Tree and Woodland officer at your local authority, who will inform you whether the tree is in the protection.
-They will also be able to guide you about the next steps to follow if the tree is protected.
+To search for a TPO to locate one, contact the Tree and Woodland Officer of your local authority.
+They will be able to tell you whether the tree is in the protection.
+They’ll also be able to guide you on the next steps you should follow if the tree is in a protected area.

 Preservation order search

-To search for a preservation order, you will need to contact Secretary of State, Department of the Environment.
-They will be able to inform you whether the tree is in the protected zone and give you the necessary information and guidance.
+In order to search for a preservation permit, you’ll need to call Secretary of State, Department of the Environment.
+They will be able to determine whether the tree is protected and will provide the required information and guidelines.

 FAQs: